Who is Alexa and Why Would You Want Her in Your Home?

 Alexa’s Best Deals

 Did you know that if you’re an Amazon Prime member and have Alexa, you have some fabulous deals available to you?
 If you already have Alexa and Prime, head on over to see today’s Alexa Deals.
-Please note that these deals which include an additional Alexa discount are limited to one per customer and one per device, and you must be a Prime.
-Additionally, some items may be fulfilled by Prime Now.
+Please note that these deals which include an additional Alexa discount are limited to one per customer and one per device, and you must be a Prime member.
+Additionally, some items may be fulfilled by Prime Now which is not available in all areas.

-If you don’t have Prime and/or Alexa, you’re missing out!
+If you don’t have Amazon Prime and/or Alexa, you’re missing out!
 First, find out more about Amazon Prime by reading, “Amazon Prime New Features for Gamers, Readers, & Audiobook Users here.
+Then try Amazon Prime 30-Day Free Trial.

 Making My House Work for Me